 Once these numbers are collected, you can use them to set realistic goals for yourself in the coming year and then create a plan to achieve those goals.

-Periodic Gift Comparison: This type of report can help to easily establish recognizable patterns that are trending in positive and negative directions to build upon momentum or turn the tables on decreasing outcomes.
+Gift Comparison by Time Period: This type of report can help to easily establish recognizable patterns that are trending in positive and negative directions to build upon momentum or turn the tables on decreasing outcomes.

 Cross Tabulation Report: This report allows you to choose any two fields of data to see a cross-section analysis.
 For example, maybe you want to determine how well certain campaigns performed with specific donor segments.
 This report can show the amount raised through a campaign effort by each designated donor group (ie: Businesses, Individuals, Foundations, etc).